xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 - **NC57-MPA-2D4H-S** (New): NCS 5700 4X QSFP-DD MPA

 This new MPA is also supported in slot 1 in 400Gbps mode, and can't offer 400GE connection over a single port (but 4x100GE instead).
-More details on the supported ports / optics in this article --ADD LINK--
+More details on the supported ports / optics in this article: [https://xrdocs.io/ncs5500/tutorials/introducing-nc57-mpa-2d4h-s/](https://xrdocs.io/ncs5500/tutorials/introducing-nc57-mpa-2d4h-s/)

 ### Fixed SFP ports